clausehound/clausehound-blog/content/blog/when-to-say-no-the-right-of-first-refusal/index.md

 We are often asked about the right of first refusal clause (ROFR), and so we thought it would be useful to survey the features of a right of first refusal clause here.

 For a business with shareholders holding enough shares to swing the votes on shareholder decisions, a right of first refusal is a mechanism to: (1) prevent an unwanted shareholder from joining the existing shareholders at the voting table - this concept is easy to understand and we will not be discussing this in greater detail in this article; and (2) prevent a sale of shares internally that rebalances voting control of the business.

+The right of first refussal clause might appear in the shareholders' agreement or in some cases, might be directly embedded into a company's articles of incorporation.

 **The concept of proportionate interest**

-To prevent a power imbalance from occurring, shareholders will often require the right of first refusal to buy up to their proportionate interest.
+**To prevent a power imbalance** from occurring, shareholders will often require the right of first refusal to buy up to their proportionate interest.
 For example if they are three shareholders in a business (Shareholders A, B and C) and Shareholder C has decided to sell their shares, then Shareholders A & B who are remaining may decide that they would like to divide the shares of Shareholder C in some way (equally, proportionally based on their existing share holdings, or in some other manner).
-To prevent argument on the proportions of the split, the shareholders’ agreement will often contain a mechanism that sets out this split to be calculated based on the proportions of each of Shareholders A and B’s holdings prior to the division of the shares held by Shareholder C.  The following clause is sample text of a definition of proportionate shareholding.
+To prevent argument on the proportions of the split, the shareholders’ agreement will often contain a mechanism that sets out this split to be calculated based on the proportions of each of Shareholders A and B’s holdings prior to the division of the shares held by Shareholder C.  The following clause is **sample text** of a definition of proportionate shareholding.